nachiket-Arcot/Robot-Arm/Electronics & Code/Python-GUI/README.md

-Python GUI comprised of three files on the python side each for:
+Python GUI (Graphical User Interface) comprised of three files on the python side each for:

 -Creating the interface
 -Connecting to the Arduino Microcontroller